Can you help kids calm down using mindfulness?

 - Use a sensory word to describe how and why you are noticing them

-- Name the positive action that the child is exhibiting
+- Name the positive action that the child is displaying

 - Tell them what that action is helping them achieve (why they should keep doing it)